NAppazeller/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-Based on our analysis of outcomes by goals the margin for success narrows, but still shows promise for success.
+Based on our analysis of outcomes by goals the margin for success narrows, but still shows promise.
 Given the campaign goal of $10-12K there is an approximate success rate of 54%.

 - What are some limitations of this dataset?